 The initial innovations that pushed growth have plateaued, and most of the executive leadership has invested their careers in building up the existing business model (and done so quite successfully).

 The market is demanding that this company innovate again to stay relevant, but this will take a major corporate culture shift.
+In fact, if they thought about who was going to be their customer in 3-years they might realize that they had to rethink their company, its values, beliefs and behaviors sooner not later.

 Corporate Culture Change: The OCAI Assessment